-Therefore just as the fetal sleeping position observed in humans, the snowball sleeping position denoted a dog who is seeking security and comfort.
-It can be sometimes be seen in a new dog or puppy who is a bit insecure about his environment and may trying to adapt, explains explains Margaret Gruen, a board-certified veterinary behavior specialist.
+Therefore just as the fetal position observed in humans, the snowball position denoted a dog who is seeking security and comfort.
+It can be sometimes be seen in a new dog or puppy who is a bit insecure about his environment and may be trying to adapt, explains Margaret Gruen, a board-certified veterinary behavior specialist.

-Unlike the cockroach sleeping position, the snowball sleeping positions allows a dog to be quickly on his feet if need be.
-So does this mean that this sleeping position means your dog is feeling insecure?
+Unlike the cockroach position, the snowball positions allow a dog to be quick on his feet if need be.
+So does this mean that this position means your dog is feeling insecure?
 Not necessarily.
 Just as in humans, dogs come with their own little quirks and personalities and there are no rules written in stone.
 Your dog may just be sleeping this way for the simple fact that it feels good.

 “When dogs sleep in the wild, especially where it’s cold, they’ll dig a nest and curl up into it.
 This gives them warmth — tucking into a ball conserves body heat.
-It also protects their most vulnerable organs in the abdomen from would-be predators."— Dr. Gruen
+It also protects their most vulnerable organs in the abdomen from would-be predators."

 Is your dog sleeping flat on his side with his legs extended?
 I like to call this dog sleeping position the "Pancake."
 It's almost as if dogs are flattened against the floor.
 This is one of those sleeping positions where you must let sleeping dogs lie.
 Of course, no dog should be bothered when sleeping, but this is where things get more serious as this is the most restorative sleeping position of all and the one during which REM sleep (when your dog kicks and paddles, acting out his dreams) is more likely to happen.